Aider-AI/aider/README.md

 * Aider will automatically commit each changeset to git with a sensible commit message.
 These frequent, automatic commits provide a safety net.
 It's easy to use standard git workflows to either adopt or undo/abandon a series of changes..
 * Aider can review multiple source files at once and make coordinated code changes across all of them in a single changeset/commit.
 * You can also edit the files in your editor while chatting with aider.
-  * It will notice if you edit the files outside the chat.
+  * Aider will notice if you edit the files outside the chat.
   * It will help you commit these out-of-band changes if you'd like.
   * It will import the new file contents into the chat.
-  * You can bounce back and forth between your aider chat and your editor, to fluidly collaborate with aider.
+  * You can bounce back and forth between the aider chat and your editor, to fluidly collaborate.
 * Live, colorized, human friendly output.
 * Readline style chat input history, with autocompletion of tokens found in the source files being discussed (via `prompt_toolkit`)